tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 Pulsar 版/开发指南/使用实践/定时和延时消息_intl_en.md

 ## Use Instructions and Limits
-- When using scheduled and delayed messages, make sure that the time on the client is in sync with the time on the server (UTC+8 Beijing time in all regions); otherwise, there will be a time difference.
+- When using scheduled and delayed messages, make sure that the time on the client is in sync with the time on the server; otherwise, there will be a time difference.

 - There is a precision deviation of about 1 second for scheduled and delayed messages.